Virtual events this weekend at The Strand Theatre

 Participants can watch on the Strand's Twitch channel at https://www.twitch.tv/strandmarietta?mc_cid=5b4cc271c1&mc_eid=3f7f212601 or their YouTube channel at https://www.youtube.com/user/earlreece/featured.

-Saturday at 8 p.m. will be Living Room Sessions: An Evening with Quadratum, a virtual concert of classical and early music performed by members of Quadratum, The Strand's choir-in-residence.
+Saturday at 8 p.m. will be Living Room Sessions: Celtic Folk, a virtual concert of favorite Irish folk songs performed by singers and musicians from their homes.

-Quadratum is an auditioned ensemble of children and adults focused on the advancement of music through the study and performance of sacred, experimental and global musics.
-Quadratum is co-directed by Catherine Moulton, The Strand's Head of Education, and Brian Parks.

 Participants can watch on Facebook at https://www.facebook.com/strandmarietta?mc_cid=5b4cc271c1&mc_eid=3f7f212601, the Strand's Twitch or Youtube channels.